adtzlr/felupe/docs/tutorial/platewithhole.rst

     F = displacement.extract()

-The weak form of linear elasticity is assembled into the stiffness matrix, where to constitutive elasticity matrix is generated with :func:`umat.hessian`.
-Please note that although the elasticitiy tensor does not depend on the deformation gradient for linear elasticity, FElupe extracts the shape of the deformation gradient in :func:`umat.hessian`.
+The weak form of linear elasticity is assembled into the stiffness matrix, where the constitutive elasticity matrix is generated with :func:`umat.hessian`.
+Please note that although the elasticity tensor does not depend on the deformation gradient for linear elasticity, FElupe extracts the shape of the deformation gradient in :func:`umat.hessian`.

 .. math::